MTSSamsioe/Portfolio-Tracker/README.md

 The first time the user opens the program the user will be prompted to name their BTC protfolio.
 Afterwards the user will get navigation options to visit other features of the program.
 Live BTC price is updated every 20 minutes from a google sheet to calculate the current value of the portfolio.
-More usevul values can be found in the dashboard section.
+More useful values can be found in the dashboard section.
 More trades can be added from the add trade section.
-All added trades are added uploaded to the same google sheet.
+All added trades are uploaded to the same google sheet.
 A list of trades can be generated from the trades list section.

+**It is recomended that a new user starts to add a couple of trades in the add section to populate the trade list and dashboard with data.**

 ### Link to google sheet
-- (Click here to open google sheet)()
+- (Click here to open google sheet that contains data)[https://docs.google.com/spreadsheets/d/15so2cZT1kHRJTjCibZ_gVl5OYUaxSQfogw_qDPIbsZQ/edit?usp=sharing]

 ## Features